WHAT IS IT?

 CAN IT GET SERIOUS?

 In some not-so-common cases nabothian cysts can grow to an abnormally large size, which can sometimes lead to pain during sex, abnormal bleeding, or discharge.
-If you are experiencing any of these things, it’s always a good idea to get in touch with your practitioner (find one that will actually listen to you, here!)!
+If you are experiencing any of these things, it’s always a good idea to get in touch with your practitioner!
 If during your pelvic exam, your doctor notices an enlarged nabothian cyst, you have several *optional* methods to go about removing the growth.
-The most common is having your practitioner use a scalpel to remove the cyst, however there is also the option of electrocautery ablation,(3) which involves a doctor using electric currents to produce heat over the cyst to remove it or cryosurgery,(4) in which a surgeon uses liquid nitrogen to freeze and shatter the cyst.
+The most common is having your practitioner use a scalpel to remove the cyst, however, there is also the option of electrocautery ablation,(3) which involves a doctor using electric currents to produce heat over the cyst to remove it or cryosurgery,(4) in which a surgeon uses liquid nitrogen to freeze and shatter the cyst.
 The three methods definitely range in invasiveness so discuss with your doctor the best treatment option for you. #nabothiancystOUT.

 TO SUM IT ALL UP